salujajaskeerat/ELP305-TribeD-documentation/index.md

 | $v$               | Velocity of wind                   |
 | $C_p$             | Power Coefficient                  |

-Now, we have 3 upper limits of omega and our system will run on the largest of these three and accordingly we'll get $P_{load}$ as given.
+Now, we have three upper limits of omega, and our system will run on the largest of these three, and accordingly, we will get $P_{load}$ as given.

-- Relaible Data for wind speeds was available at 50 meters above ground level.
-As our wind mill is 10 meters above ground, we can use the formula below to approximate wind speed at that height.
+- Reliable Data for wind speeds was available at 50 meters above ground level.
+Our windmill is 10 meters above ground; we can use the formula below to approximate wind speed at that height.

 $v_{10} = v_w(h) \cdot \left( \frac{h_{10}}{h} \right)^a$